joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/handling-database-errors.md

 can ignore the error.
 It can even remove old data and replace it with the data that the code is attempting to store.

-For more information see the section “ON CONFLICT (conflict algorithms)” in the [SQL support in local databases](WS112915e91f2778507c29b8cc1256b9c36a3-8000.html).
+For more information see the section "ON CONFLICT (conflict algorithms)" in the [SQL support in local databases](WS112915e91f2778507c29b8cc1256b9c36a3-8000.html).

 Provide corrective feedback